ronaldbabu/ronaldbabu/README.md

 # Hi, I'm Ronald.

-I've spent the last 8 years convincing C# and Python to solve corporate problems.
-Neither of them has asked me to stop yet.
+I’ve spent the last 8 years writing C# and Python.
+Still debugging.
+Slowly approaching Zen.

 ## What I've Been Working On